brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 Simply drag &amp; drop custom modules and pre-designed row &amp; page templates to reduce your website development time by around 30%!

-With the Ultimate Addons for Beaver Builder, we took the pain out of the website development process with easy-to-use custom &amp; creative modules that allow you to build websites in minutes without writing a single line of code.
+With the Ultimate Addons for Beaver Builder, we took the pain out of the website development process with easy-to-use custom & creative modules that allow you to build websites in minutes without writing a single line of code.
+Thus leaving you free from the hassles of coding!

+The Ultimate Addons for Beaver Builder, free up your time from all the complex website development process with easy to use drag and drop modules and templates that make the process quick and easy.

 See the Ultimate Addons for Beaver Builder in action! - <a href="https://www.ultimatebeaver.com/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=Description" target="_blank">Launch the Demo</a>

 <blockquote><strong>Ultimate Addons Pro &amp; Premium Support</strong>

-This plugin is the lite version of the Ultimate Addons for Beaver Builder.
-If you wish to avail all the time-saving features you’ll ever need, including premium support, white label branding, 30+ modules &amp; 200+ page &amp; section templates and more, upgrade the Ultimate Addons to the pro version. <a href="https://www.ultimatebeaver.com/pricing/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=Support" target="_blank">Click Here to Get Pro Copy now</a>!.<p></p></blockquote>
+Ultimate Addons Pro & Premium Support: This plugin is the lite version of the Ultimate Addons for Beaver Builder that is available for free.
+If you wish to avail all the time-saving features you'll ever need, including premium support, white label branding, 30+ modules & 200+ page & section templates and more, upgrade the Ultimate Addons to the pro version. <a href="https://www.ultimatebeaver.com/pricing/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=Support" target="_blank">Click Here to Get Pro Copy now</a>!.<p></p></blockquote>

 <strong>Learn From Tutorials</strong>